IndexCoop/IIPS/IIPS/iip-upgrade-smart-contract-manager.md

 Once migration to the ICM is complete, each rebalance will consist of five steps:

-1. Methodologist submits off-chain proposal of rebalance weights to IC
+1. A methodologist publishes new weights for the DPI off-chain
-2. IC verifies the weights adherence to the methodology
+1. Index Coop verifies the weights are accurate
-3. IC interprets weights for use in Set Protocol contracts
-4. IC makes changes to execution parameters to ensure the smoothest rebalance (e.g. what exchanges the trades will be executed through)
+1. Index Coop updates the Index Module execution parameters that will be used to create rebalance trades
+1. Index Coop converts weights to smart contract compatible units
+1. Index Coop submits the compatible units to the IndexModule contract which starts the rebalance
-5. IC executes the rebalance by submitting interpreted weights to the ICM
+1. Index Coop executes the rebalance trades through the IndexModule

 ### Rationale